rachartier/tiny-inline-diagnostic.nvim/README.md

             info = "DiagnosticInfo",
             hint = "DiagnosticHint",
             arrow = "NonText",
-            background = "None", -- Should be "None" or a hexadecimal color (#RRGGBB) },
+            background = "CursorLine", -- Can be a highlight or a hexadecimal color (#RRGGBB) },
         blend = {
             factor = 0.27,